zust-ai/zust-ai.github.io/source/_posts/taught-my-100hr-of-prompt-engineering-to-chat-gpt.md

 ![3D animated, cinematic, low-angle shot, Simba standing proudly on top of Pride Rock, illuminated by the warm glow of the setting sun --ar 16:9](/images/prompt-suggestion/pixar-simba.webp)

 ## Exploring Mediums
 "medium" encompasses a broad spectrum, ranging from the classic strokes of oil painting to the lens-captured moments of photography and the illustrative wonders.
 This versatility provides prompters with a canvas of possibilities, allowing them to experiment and mold their visions with varied artistic mediums.
 In the image below, I replaced the medium in previous prompt to "oil painting".
-Study the diffrences.
+Study the differences.

 ![Oil painting, cinematic, low-angle shot, Simba standing proudly on top of Pride Rock, illuminated by the warm glow of the setting sun --ar 16:9](/images/prompt-suggestion/oil-simba.webp)